nosas/blog/toonvision/classification/article.md

 ### Data extraction

 The raw data (screenshot) is passed into the `data_processing.py` script.
-The script utilizes functions in `img_utils.py` to extract objects from the images using the bounding boxes and labels found in their corresponding XML files.
+The script utilizes functions in `img_utils.py` to extract objects from the images using the labeled bounding boxes found in the image's corresponding XML files.
-Specifically, the workflow is as follows:
+Specifically, the data extraction workflow is as follows:

 - Acquire bounding box dimensions and labels from the XML files
 - Extract object (Toon or Cog) from the image using the dimensions and labels found in the XML files
-- Save the cropped image of the object to the `unsorted` folder
+- Save the cropped image of the object to the `img/unsorted` folder
-- Move the raw image and its corresponding XML file to the `processed` folder
+- Move the raw image and its corresponding XML file to the `raw/processed` folder

+*Why move the cropped image to unsorted and then processed?*

+The unsorted images directory is used to maintain a counter (referred to as an index) for each label.
+It gives me a glimpse of how many images are in each category by looking at the filenames in the `unsorted` directory.
+If I want to add more images to the dataset, I would have place images from all datasets back into the `unsorted` directory in order to maintain the counter and avoid overwriting existing images.

+Given that my dataset is so small, I can unsort and re-sort the images with ease.
+But this is not at all scalable in the future and I will surely redesign this portion of the data pipeline.

 ```python
 # %% Convert raw images to data images